 To test if your Rockwool needs watering, simply touch it — if it feels wet, you don’t need to water yet, but if it feels dry, you should give it some more moisture!

 There are plenty of automatic watering kits available to buy.
-If you want such a search from Amazon, use this link.
+If you want such a search from Amazon, using this link.

 What Happens if Seedlings Get Less Water?